HOW TO Create an Application Landscape with Views

 We will use the Visual Designer to create a visualization (a canvas with shapes) and use a template for that (to structure the layout of information).

-On Dragon1, a visualization is defined as a graphical representation of a view or model.
-In the Visual Designer, you can create a dynamic or static visualization from scratch or you can use a visualization template.
+On Dragon1, a visualization is a graphical representation of a view or model.
+In the Visual Designer, you can create a dynamic or static visualization from scratch or use a visualization template.

-You can also turn shapes into buttons and when you click on them, the shapes or views are shown or hidden.
+You can also turn shapes into buttons; when you click on them, the shapes or views are shown or hidden.

 Read about creating a visualization using a template on the help.